Code-Institute-Submissions/Milestone-Project-168/README.md

 ## Acknowledgements

-I received inspiration for this project from the online tutorials and example websites credited above as well as help from my Mentor; Antonio Rodriguez.
+I received inspiration for this project from the online tutorials and example websites credited above as well as much appreciated help from my Mentor; Antonio Rodriguez.

 **DISCLAIMER: This project is for educational purposes only, no materials/files are intended for any commercial use**